-Who is General Qassim Suleimani?
+Who was General Qassim Suleimani?

 After shoring up the Assad regime in Syria, Suleimani used Quds Force bases in that war-torn country to crack down on dissent and rebel groups, consolidating Tehran's military footprint in that strategic territory.